rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 Type: Error Message
 Description: Returned when the chosen nickname is already in use Client Message: "<nick> :Nickname is already in use"

-- ERR_UNAVAILRESOURCE (437):
-Type: Error Message
-Description: Returned when the nickname is temporarily unavailable (e.g., due to server-side nickname hold) Client Message: "<nick/channel> :Nick/channel is temporarily unavailable"

-- ERR_RESTRICTED (484):
-Type: Error Message
-Description: Returned when the connection is restricted and nickname changes are not allowed Client Message: ":Your connection is restricted!"

 #### USER - Set Username and Realname
 - Functionality: Set the username and realname during registration